noofny/pet-rego-challenge/README.md

 ## API / Hypermedia

 I decided to write my own code for the hypermedia responses.
 Whilst this achieves the desired goal, I feel that the code is far from elegant and adds code smell to the services.
-A more elegant solution would have

 Given more time I would implement templates (or 'recipes') in the responses where complex requests are expected (such as creates / updates).
 These would instruct a client the exact request schema required for these actions.
 I feel that the lack of these templates on these endpoints technically leaves these being un-RESTful (if that's a word) because a client cannot discover how to use these endpoints.

 ## Packaging

-Given time I would like to containerize the solution by creating a Docker file which self hosts the application on top of a lightweight Linux image, making it easy to host anywhere.
+Given time I would like to containerize the solution by creating a Docker file which self hosts the application on top of a lightweight Linux/Windows image, making it easy to host anywhere.

 # References & Inspiration